unccv/course_project/README.md

 - A little guidance along the way
 - Exposure to intersting places to potentially work
 - A strong resume booster

+## Expectations

+Due to time constraints - this project is only one piece of one course - it's important to keep project expectations reasonable.
+These partnerships are far less extensive than, for example, industry-sponsored graduate level research.
+The hoped for outcomes here are outlined in the benefits above.
+Finally, by their very nature, many of these topics are relatively unexplored, meaning that good solutions may not be possible, especially in the course of a semester.
+This is what make entrepreneurship + research exciting, but also risky.